robotics-upo/marsupial_optimizer/README.md

 # marsupial_optimizer

 This package provides a framework to solve non-linear optimization problem for 3D trajectory planning in a marsupial robotic system consisting of an unmanned aerial vehicle (UAV) linked to an unmanned ground vehicle (UGV) through a non-taut tether with controllable length.
-The objective is to determine a synchronized collision-free trajectory for the three marsupial system agents: UAV, UGV, and tether.
+The objective is to determine a synchronized collision-free trajectory for the three marsupial system agents: UAV, UGV, and tether (https://youtu.be/N-K3yT8Tsxw).

 <p align="center">
     <img src="worlds/repo_marsupial-optimizer.gif" width="400">